danielcaz2200/Backend-Assignment4/README.md

 # Backend-Assignment4
- A responsive website using Grid or Flexbox
+### A responsive website using a grid setup.
+Implementation of the 'holy grail' layout.